Renewable Energy & By Products

 EFB Power Plant

-We have developed the first power plant located at FELDA Sahabat, Lahad Datu Sabah and the second project through Joint Ventures (JV) with Tenaga Nasional Berhad (TNB) to form FTJ Biopower Sdn Bhd in Jengka, Pahang.
+We developed our first biomass power plant at FELDA Sahabat, Lahad Datu, Sabah, and later established FTJ Biopower Sdn Bhd through a joint venture with Tenaga Nasional Berhad (TNB) in Jengka, Pahang.

 Extraction Plant